Have you ever wondered — why on earth is my child hungry all of the time? He has to be full! Well, it could be interoception!

 Others are packed with power but sometimes have more calories than our body can use.
 It’s all about choices.

-But at least I understand better that when he says he’s hungry, his body is truly telling him that.
+At least I understand better that when he says he’s hungry, his body is truly telling him that.

 He’s not eating just to eat.